|

 KEY STEPS IN THE PROCESS

 Identify options.
-Once an SRG member makes the decision to expand, an analysis
+Once a station makes the decision to expand, an analysis

 must be done to identify likely options and targets.
 This analysis often begins with a